-That was nearly one year ago, after authorities say an evening of drinking rum and smoking marijuana turned into a violent clash on the bank of the icy Mill Pond at Spirit Lake.
+That was nearly one year ago after an evening of drinking rum and smoking marijuana turned into a violent clash on the bank of the icy Mill Pond at Spirit Lake.

-Kootenai County sheriff’s detectives arrested Paschall, 20, Monday night.
+The Kootenai County Sheriff’s Office arrested Paschall, 20, on Monday night.
 He is being held on $100,000 bail.

 The four, including two other young men and a 15-year-old girl, initially told investigators they were drinking around a fire when Anana-Kuewa showed up.
 They said they offered him rum and marijuana and that he accepted.

-Then Anana-Kuewa began to act strangely, crawl on the ground and yell “Don’t hit me” and “Help me, kill me,” witnesses said.
+Then Anana-Kuewa began to acted strangely, crawl on the ground and yell “Don’t hit me” and “Help me, kill me,” according to those early interviews.

-After repeated interviews, however, investigators concluded a fight broke out and the victim “was either pushed, fell or fled into the water where he started screaming for help,” a sheriff’s report states.
+After repeated interviews, however, investigators learned that an altercation broke out and the victim “was either pushed, fell or fled into the water where he started screaming for help,” a sheriff’s report states.